 - They’ve launched a major search engine marketing initiative to try to scare up more clients.

-- They’re an aggregator which sells spots on top 10 lists to companies with deep pockets.
+- They’re an aggregator that sells spots on top 10 lists to companies with deep pockets.

 - You’ve clicked other sites in the past that are similar to theirs.

 - They’re actually very popular and well respected.